ruchisingh2004/Pomodro_Timer/README.md

-# Pomodro_Timer
+# Pomodoro Timer

-A productivity-focused Pomodoro Timer app using HTML/CSS/JS.
-Includes a countdown timer, start/pause/reset buttons, and custom background visuals.
+A simple Pomodoro Timer built using HTML, CSS, and JavaScript.

+## Features
+- 25-minute countdown timer
+- Start, Pause, and Reset buttons
+- Responsive and clean design

+## Technologies Used
+- HTML
+- CSS
+- JavaScript